tessam30/Bangladesh/PreliminaryVariableList.md

 * *Was there any interested in looking at how households coped?*

 __Independent =  page / code number__
 *Education Module -- All these questions are mainly towards children in the household.
 Only 2 hoh answered them.*
+__*TODO__: Need to create household level information from school information*
 3/b2_01: attend school?
 3/b2_05: type of school?
 3/b2_06: distance to school?